 Ankle injury knocks Maxfield off Triple Crown trail

-LEXINGTON, Ky.
-(AP) -- Maxfield was discovered to have an injured ankle after a workout Wednesday at Keeneland and will miss the rescheduled Triple Crown series.
+LEXINGTON, Ky. — Maxfield was discovered to have an injured ankle after a workout Wednesday at Keeneland and will miss the rescheduled Triple Crown series.

 The 3-year-old colt was X-rayed after a half-mile workout and a non-displaced condylar fracture was found in his right front cannon bone.
 Maxfield will undergo surgery and miss the Triple Crown series, which was postponed because of the coronavirus pandemic.